magento/knowledge-base/src/troubleshooting/general/live-search-displays-out-of-stock-products.md

 <ins>Expected result</ins>:

-You see only one product (Product4 in this case).
+You see the *We can’t find products matching the selection* message and no products are displayed.

 <ins>Actual result</ins>: